Xotabu4/just-some-webdriver-tests/README.md

 - SELENOID_URL - your selenoid server URL (or selenium hub).
 My own selenoid server is used by default - 'http://ip-5236.sunline.net.ua:4444/wd/hub'

 Test files removed, and regenerated on each `npm test`

+I try to calculate approximate number of http requests to server.
+But lot of requests are not calculated.
+Actual number will be bigger (x1.5-x2 times)

+### Test logic

+You can update `test.js` file with any test logic that you want.
+All generated tests will be the identical (only names differs).
+All will use same `TEST` function as body.